 The Fostering Network sucessfully piloted the Mockingbird Family Model in England in 2015-2016 in 8 fostering services, with support from Department for Education’s Children’s Social Care Innovation Programme and The Mockingbird Society in America.
 In 2017 we were granted additional funding allowing our origional partners to test innovative and targeted approaches aimed at supporting specific groups of children and young people based on specific locally needs.

-Alongside our work with our 18 partner local authority and independent fostering services we will also be setting up three special interest groups to explore how the model will need to adapt to support:
+Alongside our work with partner local authority and independent fostering services we are exploring:

 Joining the Mockingbird programme